chrispanag/ebony/docs/index.md

+# This tutorial worked with a previous version of Ebony
+The concepts though are similar.
+Check it out.

 # Basic message flow in the EBONy framework

 When a user sends a message to your chatbot on Messenger the following sequence happens: